openshift/origin-integration-common/curator/README.md

 You can also specify default values for the run hour, run minute, and age in days of the indices when processing the curator template.
-Use `CURATOR_RUN_HOUR` and `CURATOR_RUN_MINUTE` to set the default runhour and runminute, and use `CURATOR_DEFAULT_DAYS` to set the default index age.
+Use `CURATOR_RUN_HOUR` and `CURATOR_RUN_MINUTE` to set the default runhour and runminute, `CURATOR_RUN_TIMEZONE` to set the run timezone, and use `CURATOR_DEFAULT_DAYS` to set the default index age in days.
 These are only used if not specified in the config file.